eficode-academy/istio-katas/04-egress-traffic.md

 You will see traffic to the sentences service entering through the ingress gateway in the `istio-ingress` namespace.
 Traffic from the api service is now leaving through the common egress gateway in the `istio-system` namespace.

+> Note depending on the version of Kiali in use the graph may look disconnected
+> between the api service and the external service.

 ![API Egress](images/kiali-api-egress.png)